-I have worked at a variety of historical organizations and institutions including the Tobacco Farm Life Museum, Independence National Historical Park, Christ Church Preservation Trust, Preservation Chapel Hill, Cape Fear Museum, Historic Wilmington Foundation, Bellamy Mansion Museum, and University Archives at the University of North Carolina Wilmington.
+I have worked at a variety of historical organizations and institutions including the Tobacco Farm Life Museum, Independence National Historical Park, Preservation Chapel Hill, Historic Wilmington Foundation, Bellamy Mansion Museum, and University Archives at the University of North Carolina Wilmington.

 I now offer my consulting services full-time in Eastern North Carolina.
-My current clients include the Tobacco Farm Life Museum, where I am working on collections care and outreach through exhibits, programming, and online resources; and the Ava Gardner Museum, where I am cataloging and managing the collection and assisting with content creation and social media.
+My current clients include the Tobacco Farm Life Museum, where I am inventorying the museum’s collection and working on collections outreach through exhibits, programming, and online resources; the Ava Gardner Museum, where I am cataloging and managing the collection and assisting with content creation and social media; the Ava Gardner Trust, for which I am completing transcription of audio files into text documents; the Freeman Round House and African American Museum, where I developed virtual exhibits and completed a museum inventory; and Design Dimension, Inc., a graphic design and fabrication firm with which I am teaming up on a number of museum exhibits by researching and writing exhibit text.

 I enjoy researching a variety of historical topics, but I am especially interested in women’s history, the history of Latin America, immigration history, and material culture.
-I love connecting the past to the present and helping others to make personal connections to the past.
+I love connecting the past to the present and helping others to make personal connections to the past, especially through artifacts.
+I firmly believe in the importance of studying the past, of knowing where we’ve been so we can be better prepared to go forward.
+I believe history is the key to understanding the present and making a better future, be that on a local or national level, in a museum or in a corporate setting.

-I live near Kenly, North Carolina with my husband and our dog Dia.
+I live in Wilson, North Carolina with my husband and our dog Dia.
+When I’m not researching, writing or cataloging artifacts, I enjoy reading, baking, hiking, and visiting museums.

 What People Say